Skip to main content

 How Polar Tint maps a territory

 When you apply with a target city, the Polar Tint development team pulls population, household density, vehicle registrations, and competitor density for the surrounding area.
-We draw a 2-mile radius around your candidate shop location.
-If that 2-mile circle contains more than 50,000 people (common in dense urban markets), the boundary contracts inward to whatever shape contains exactly 50,000 people.
-If it contains fewer than 50,000 (common in suburban and rural markets), you keep the full 2-mile circle.
+We draw a protected radius around your candidate shop location.
+If that protected circle contains more than a protected area (common in dense urban markets), the boundary contracts inward to whatever shape contains exactly a protected area.
+If it contains fewer than 50,000 (common in suburban and rural markets), you keep the full protected circle.

 What protected does not protect against